RAHULREDDYYSR/SELF-RAG/README.md

 Planned improvements for SELF\_RAG:

 * [ ] Add multi-turn conversation memory
-* [ ] Integrate web search for document retrieval
-* [ ] Build a web-based UI for monitoring the pipeline
-* [ ] Use other grading models (Claude, Gemini, Mixtral)
 * [ ] Support long context inputs (e.g. via Claude 3 or GPT-4-turbo)

----

-## 📄 License

-This project is licensed under the MIT License.

 ---

 ## 🙌 Acknowledgments